Youth Support Worker

 • Assist youth and families with completion of intake paperwork or other supportive documentation, as appropriate.
 Obtain a signed release of information for all collateral contacts, prior to making any disclosures of private or confidential information.

 • Schedule in person visits, frequency and location, with each youth/family as agreed upon by the youth.
-Maintain phone or email contact, as designated by the youth, between appointments as needed.
+Maintain contact, as designated by the youth, between appointments as needed.

 • Connect and support access for each youth with community resources, food pantries, mental health providers, budgeting information, etc.